SamOllason/samollason.github.io/_posts/2025-07-24-using-copilot-agent-and-tdd.markdown

 ## 2. Living style guide

-Whenever CoPilot doesn't generate code or comments in a way that suits our team's style (or best practice), I update our CoPilot-instructions.md file (which sits in our application solution alongside other documentation) with notes about how things should be done.
+Whenever CoPilot doesn't generate code or comments in a way that suits our team's style (or best practice), pI update our coPilot-instructions.md file (which sits in our application solution alongside other documentation) with notes about how things should be done.
 I have found that this is evolving into a useful and usable 'living' style guide for our project.

 A few months ago I led an initiative at work to author the first draft of our engineer department cross-team C#/Blazor style guide.
 It lives in a shared Wiki and doesn't really get looked at (largely because it's separated from our workflow).
 The style guide section of the CoPilot-instructions file is starting to replacing this, and at a certain point I will probably break it out and share it with other teams.

-Some examples of things in our CoPilot-instructions (redacted and sensitive information removed):
+A flavour of of our copilot-instructions (redacted and sensitive information removed):

 ```
 Context